An eleven-member Board oversees the management of Ontario Teachers

 Board oversight responsibilities are defined in the Mandate of the Ontario Teachers' Pension Plan Board.
 Detailed information on the Board's responsibilities, plan governance and controls, enterprise risk management, executive compensation, transparent reporting and audit integrity is available in the Plan Governance section of our annual report.

-Board members oversee all aspects of the plan through five committees.
+Board members oversee all aspects of the plan through six committees.

 The committee assists Ontario Teachers' in fulfilling its responsibilities as manager of the pension fund.
 It oversees the investment of plan assets, investment-related liabilities and management of plan surpluses or shortfalls.